revbayes/revbayes.github.io/tutorials/sse/hisse_hypothesis_testing.md

 T_0 = d_{0A} - d_{0B} \text{   and   }\ T_1 = d_{1A} - d_{1B}
 $$

 Therefore, the null hypothesis $H_0$ can be evaluated using these statistics.
 A CID-2 model is supported when the 95% credible intervals for $T_A$ and $T_B$ include zero, whereas those for $T_0$ and $T_1$ exclude zero.
-As illustrated in Figure 1, fitting a HiSSE model within a Bayesian framework can yield multiple outcomes depending on the inferred relationships between observed and hidden states.
+As illustrated in {% ref fig_rates %}, fitting a HiSSE model within a Bayesian framework can yield multiple outcomes depending on the inferred relationships between observed and hidden states.
 To estimate these statistics, we first load and visualize the net diversification rate estimates in R.

 ```{R}
 #Net diversification